aiverify-foundation/moonshot/docs/user_guide/web_ui/running_benchmarks.md

 This page documents the steps to starting a benchmark run

-1. To begin, click on the *Run Benchmark* button as indicated
+1. To begin, click on the "Run Benchmark" button as indicated

     ![Run Benchmark Button](./imgs/benchmark_1.png)

 2. Pick the desired endpoints for this benchmark run.
-You can also configure them at this point by clicking on their respective *edit* button.
-Click on *NEXT* to proceed
+You can also configure them at this point by clicking on their respective "edit" button.
+Click on "NEXT" to proceed

     ![Select Endpoints](./imgs/benchmark_2.png)